MasazumiImai/trajectory_generator/README.md

   at internal waypoints, velocity and acceleration continuity is guaranteed only when those derivatives are specified.
 Missing derivatives are not guessed or treated as zero.
 At an internal waypoint without velocity, an exact-time query uses the following segment's velocity.
+* Each orientation segment uses `q(t) = Exp(phi(t)) * q_i` and the principal logarithm of the
+  adjacent relative quaternion, so the selected endpoint-to-endpoint rotation is at most pi.
+  Quaternion waypoints alone cannot encode intentional extra turns beyond pi.
+At an exact pi tie (a zero scalar quaternion component after normalization), the dominant rotation-axis component is chosen positive.
+Explicit derivative constraints may still make the polynomial path overshoot the principal rotation.
 * Queries outside the trajectory interval hold the nearest endpoint position or orientation and return zero velocity.
 * Segments whose duration, constraints, coefficients, or evaluation cannot be represented safely